 7. Make the payment process easy

-Allow customers to pay by offering a different number of payment methods.
-Even allow them to pay from their digital wallets.
-There are websites that offer only one mode of payment.
-These results in cart abandonment.
+Allow customers to pay using a number of different payment methods, including their digital wallets.
+Some websites offer only one mode of payment, leading to inevitable cart abandonment.
 Data shows that 56% of customers expect a variety of payment options on the checkout page.

 Many websites ask customers to sign up before completing a purchase.
-This will create a negative impact and many customers leave the website before checkout.
-Websites like apple allow guest login so this will boost the conversion rates and even will make the process smooth.
-If u desire to take details of the customers you can ask the customers to sign up once he/she completes the checkout process by offering free shipping or some discounts on next purchase.
-Instead of forcing customers to give details at the beginning, give them the option at the end of checkout process.
+This puts up an unnecessary barrier to purchasing and causes customers to leave.
+Websites like Apple’s provide a guest login to smooth out the process and boost conversion rates.
+If you want customer details, ask once they complete the checkout process, offering free shipping or some discounts on the next purchase as an incentive for them signing up.
+Instead of forcing customers to give out details at the beginning, give them the option at the end.

-Do not ask for unnecessary details from customers as this may affect conversion rates.
-Do not create hurdles for customers by adding a long list of fields to fill out.
-Typing information in form fields is a boring part of online shopping.
-So we should try to minimize the amount of typing required.
-Design a page that automatically detects the city/state or region based on zip code entered by the user.
-This will make the process fast and even reduces typing by 40% for a shipping address.
+Don’t ask for unnecessary details either.
+There is no need to create hurdles for customers by adding a long list of fields to fill out.
+Filling in forms is the boring part of online shopping, so it should always be minimized.
+Leverage features that hasten the process, such as a page that automatically detects the city/state or region based on zip code entered.

 8. Build trust with customers